Walker S. Ashley, Ph.D., CCM

 Rosencrants, T., and W. S. Ashley, submitted: Spatiotemporal analysis of tornado exposure in five U.S. metropolitan areas.
 Natural Hazards. [in review]

-Ashley, W. S., S. Strader, D. Dziubla, and A. Haberlie, submitted: Driving blind: Weather-related vision hazards and motor vehicle crashes.
-Bulletin of the American Meteorological Society. [in review]
+Ashley, W. S., S. Strader, D. Dziubla, and A. Haberlie, 2014: Driving blind: Weather-related vision hazards and fatal motor vehicle crashes.
+Bulletin of the American Meteorological Society. [in press]

 Strader, S., and W. S. Ashley, 2014: Cloud-to-ground lightning signatures of long-lived tornadic supercells in the Southeastern U.S. on 27-28 April 2011.
 Physical Geography.
 [PDF]

 Stallins, J. A., J. Carpenter, M. Bentley, W. Ashley, and J. Mulholland, 2013: Weekend-weekday aerosols and geographic variability in cloud-to-ground lightning for the urban region of Atlanta, Georgia, USA.
 Regional Environmental Change.
 13, 137-151.
 [PDF]

 Ashley, W. S., M. L. Bentley, and J. A. Stallins, 2012: Urban-induced thunderstorm modification in the Southeast United States.
 Climatic Change, 113, 481-498.
 [PDF]

 Bentley, M. L., J. A. Stallins, and W. S. Ashley, 2012: Synoptic environments favorable for urban-enhanced convection in Atlanta, Georgia.
 International Journal of Climatology, 32, 1287-1294.
 [PDF]